Manipulator Differential Kinematics: Part 2: Acceleration and Advanced Applications: Advanced Velocity Control

 where $\lambda$ is a gain that scales the magnitude of the null-space velocities.
 This equation will choose joint velocities $\dvec{q}$ which will achieve the end-effector spatial velocity $\vec{\nu}$ while also improving the translational and/or rotational manipulability of the robot.

 As with RRMC, (\ref{eq:ns1}) will provide the joint velocities for a desired end-effector velocity.
-As we did in Part I, we can employ (\ref{eq:ns1}) in a position-based servoing (PBS) controller to drive the end-effector towards some desired pose.
+As we did in Part 1, we can employ (\ref{eq:ns1}) in a position-based servoing (PBS) controller to drive the end-effector towards some desired pose.
 The PBS scheme is

-where $\vec{\nu}$ is the desired end-effector spatial velocity to be used in (\ref{eq:ns1}), and the choice and calculation of $\vec{k}$ and $\vec{e}$ is detailed in (37)-(43) in Part I. Figure \ref{fig:gpm1} shows the difference between RRMC and Park's controller (using the rotational manipulability Jacobian) where both controllers are employed with a PBS controller to define the demanded end-effector velocity to achieve the same goal end-effector pose.
+where $\vec{\nu}$ is the desired end-effector spatial velocity to be used in (\ref{eq:ns1}), and the choice and calculation of $\vec{k}$ and $\vec{e}$ is detailed in (37)-(43) of Part 1.
+Figure \ref{fig:gpm1} shows the difference in final joint configuration between RRMC and Park's controller (using the rotational manipulability Jacobian) where both controllers are employed with a PBS controller to define the demanded end-effector velocity to achieve the same goal end-effector pose.
 Figure \ref{fig:gpm2} compares the rotational manipulability of the controllers throughout the trajectory.
+We can see that, as opposed to the RRMC controller, the Park controller increases the initial rotational manipulability and maintains the higher value throughout the trajectory.

 Null-space projection is not limited to manipulability maximisation.
 Any subtask which can be expressed as a differentiable function of $\vec{q}$ can be used, and multiple sub-tasks can be individually weighted and added together to be used as $\dvec{q}_\mathrm{null}$.
 For example, Baur \cite{gpm2} used the manipulability Jacobian and an additional weighting on joint positions which discouraged joints from getting too close to their physical limits.